 Disable TLS 1.0 and TLS 1.1 for IE/EdgeHTML using Intune

-TLS protocol is used to provide privacy and data integrity between two communicating applications.
-SSL and TLS are both cryptographic protocols but because SSL protocols does not provide sufficient level of security compared to TLS, SSL 2.0 and SSL 3.0 have been deprecated.
-TLS 1.0 was released in 1999, TLS 1.1 was released in 2006, TLS 1.2 was released in 2008 and TLS 1.3 was released in 2018.
+The TLS protocol provides privacy and data integrity between two communicating applications.
+SSL and TLS are both cryptographic protocols, but because SSL protocols do not provide a sufficient level of security compared to TLS, SSL 2.0 and SSL 3.0 have been deprecated.
+TLS 1.0 was released in 1999, TLS 1.1 was released in 2006, TLS 1.2 was released in 2008, and TLS 1.3 was released in 2018.

-If you are interested in learning more about these protocols, differences between these protocols and security improvements – you can check Protocols RFC’s (Request for Comments) at these links TLS1.0 RFCTLS 1.1 RFCTLS 1.2 RFC and TLS 1.3 RFC.
+If you are interested in learning more about these protocols, their differences, and security improvements, you can check Protocols RFCs (Request for Comments) at these links: TLS1.0 RFCTLS 1.1 RFCTLS 1.2 RFC, and TLS 1.3 RFC.

 If you are using Microsoft Edge browser version 84 or later, TLS 1.0 and TLS 1.1 protocols are already disabled by default.